dwmkerr/crosswords-js/README.md

 ### Styling

-The library ships with some simple default styles, under `./dist/crosswords.css`, which can be applied in the normal way (e.g. `import 'crosswords-js/dist/crosswords.css'`, if your bundler has a CSS file loader).
+The library ships with some simple default styles out of the box, under `./dist/crosswords.css`, which can be applied in the normal way (e.g. `import 'crosswords-js/dist/crosswords.css'`, if your bundler has a CSS file loader).
 The styles use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to set styles.
 Some of these variables can be overridden to customise the look and feel of the crosswords on your web page.
 Refer to `./style/cwdimensions.less` to see variables related to UI sizing and dimensions, at various breakpoints (screen widths).
 See `./style/cwcolors.less` for variables related to colors (highlight/active/grid colors, etc.).

 The crossword uses [CSS grid](https://www.w3schools.com/css/css_grid.asp) to arrange the cells, so the styles that we recommend you do _not_ modify are the properties related to that.
 That is, the `grid-template-rows` and `grid-template-columns` properties, as well as the CSS variables `--row-count` and `--column-count` which are set directly from JavaScript.
 Changing them can break the visual layout of the crossword.

+A goal of this library is to allow users to style their crosswords easily, while providing sensible defaults - but if the styles shipped by this library prove difficult to override in some areas (for example, if you find yourself having to override one thing in several places, or use `!important`), please [raise an issue](https://github.com/dwmkerr/crosswords-js/issues).

 ### Sample applications